Kinetic Flat-Histogram Simulations of Non-Equilibrium Stochastic Processes with Continuous and Discontinuous Phase Transitions: Discontinuous Phase Transitions

-Eventually, the hysteresis cycle disappears as the critical point is approached by increasing $\alpha$.
-Also, the step in the Shannon entropy should eventually vanish.
-However, the asymmetry of $\ln P(\rho,\lambda)$ still persists even at the onset of the critical point, as seen in Fig.~(\ref{results-zgb-0.06}).
-In Fig.~(\ref{results-zgb-0.08}), we show the behavior of $\ln P(\rho,\lambda)$ close to the critical point.
-We note that $\ln P(\rho,\lambda)$ is symmetric and very close to a parabolic shape.
+As the critical point is approached by increasing $\alpha$, the hysteresis cycle eventually disappears.
+The step in the Shannon entropy also vanishes.
+Nevertheless, the asymmetry of $\ln P(\rho,\lambda)$ persists even near the critical point, as seen in Fig.~(\ref{results-zgb-0.06}).
+In Fig.~(\ref{results-zgb-0.08}), we show the behavior of $\ln P(\rho,\lambda)$ close to the critical point, where it becomes symmetric and nearly parabolic.